Grace Community Church exists to evangelize our city, equip the saints, and embrace people of all nations with the love of God.

 The Root: Belief in the Gospel

 The root of the Christian faith is the gospel message, which is the good news of eternal salvation through faith in Jesus Christ’s sacrificial life, death, and resurrection on our behalf.
 Through faith in the gospel, Jesus provides us access to the Father (Jn.
 14:6) and sends the Holy Spirit (Jn.
 15:26) to permanently indwell the believer (Jn.
 14:16, Rom.
 8:9; Eph.
 1:13-14).
 People cannot properly relate to either the Father or the Holy Spirit without belief in Christ’s finished work on the cross.
-It is our core mission at Grace Community Church to connect people to this message of grace without drifting into institutionalized religion and following some other agenda.
+It is our core mission at Grace Community Church to connect people to this message of grace without drifting into institutionalized religion.

 The Fruit: Life in the Spirit